pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     *   A string or `None`

-# Validation of declarative functions
+# Validation of predicates (declarative functions)